aishwarya8615/dataviz-project-template-proposal/README.md

 ## Sketches

-Find below a few sketches of the visualizations I would like to work on for this data.
+Find below a few sketches of the visualizations I created to work on for this data.

 ![image](https://user-images.githubusercontent.com/54454914/65569319-2347b300-df2b-11e9-9d86-0f2fe75cda81.png)